freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-45.md

 ## Description
 <section id='description'>

-The division (`div`) element is a general purpose container used to group content together. `div` elements are block-level elements, meaning that they appear on a new line.
+The division (`div`) element is a general purpose container used to group content together. `div` elements are <dfn>block-level elements</dng>, meaning that they appear on a new line.

 Add an opening `<div>` tag after the opening `<form>` tag and a closing `</div>` tag after the `Outdoor` radio button and label.
 Don't forget to indent the code within the `div` element.